tickBit/Amiga-Battleship/README.md

 # Battleship game for AmigaOS 3

 Classic battle ship game with simple AI for AmigaOS 3.x.
+The latest update works at least on my Amiberry with AmigaOS 3.x, but it doesn't seem to work well with WinUAE based emulation..
+Trying to fix it soon...

 To position a ship, first click once on the ship, then simply move mouse to the grid and when a position to place a ship is found, click there.